Troy Brooks, NCDOT State Construction Engineer

 Mr. Isgett also serves as a Lieutenant Commander in the U.S. Naval Reserve.
 He holds a Bachelor of Science in Civil Engineering from North Carolina State University and is a Registered Professional Engineer in the state of South Carolina.
 Originally from Darlington, South Carolina, Mr. Isgett is married with two children.

-Rob Perry, SCDOT Deputy Secretary for Engineering
+Rob Perry, P.E., SCDOT Deputy Secretary for Engineering

 Rob Perry is the Deputy Secretary for Engineering at the South Carolina Department of Transportation.
 In this role, he is responsible for operating and maintaining the 4th largest road network in the nation with over 4,000 engineering staff, and approximately $1.8 billion annually in construction.